My First Trek Ever

-On the second day, I along with my friends head for trek starting from Pantwari Village.
+On the second day, I along with my friends started the trek from Pantwari Village.
 It was an 8 km trek to camp site i.e. a 4-hour trek.
 Ours was a personalized trek, a group of 7 people, however, we started trekking in afternoon around 3:00 PM.
-Since it was a rainy day the easiest trek of all turned in to the difficult one.
-The trail included rocky path, sandy path, slippery path - thanks to heavy rains and muddy path.
+Since it was a rainy day the easiest trek of all turned in to a difficult one.
+The trail included rocky path, sandy path, slippery path, and muddy path - thanks to heavy rains.

 Nag Tibba Temple

 Next morning I and my friends reached the top point witnessing a beautiful view from Nag Tibba.
 There is also a Nag Tibba Temple (Naga Devta) and it's serene & beautiful.
 A small pond is also there just in front of the temple, a sacred pond.
 Behind this temple, there is a story which I would like to share.
 It is believed that initially the temple was made up of wood by the saint (Tapasawai) who first found out this place.
 Later, the locals demolished that wooden structure and built it with brick and mortar.
 When this happened, that region was left rain deprived and seeing it as a curse they rebuilt the wooden temple inside it again to break the curse, and magically it worked.